sgleisner/django-project-template/README.md

 model has the fields `created_at` and `updated_at` and methods like `to_json` and `to_dict`.

+#### update

+  def update(self, skip_save=False, **kwargs):

+  Set the attributes passed on kwargs on the object and store them in the database highly recommended when you need to save just one field

+  if skip_save=True is passed, then the save method will be skipped (this can be useful when you want to avoid signals sent on save)

 ### OrderableModel

 This model inherits from BaseModel.
 It adds the `display_order` field to allow